oasis-open/odata-rapid/tools/rsdlEditor/README.md

 - https://github.com/skypackjs/skypack-cdn/issues/159
 - https://codemirror.net/6/examples/bundle/

-So I switched to using Rollup cause I wasn't sure how to for de-duplication with Webpack.
+So I switched to using Rollup cause I wasn't sure how to force de-duplication with Webpack.
 The build just worked with Rollup without even using the `dedup` trick mentioned in the articles linked above.